Fokas method for linear convection-diffusion equation with time-dependent coefficients and its extension to other evolution equations: Other evolution PDEs

-One can imitate the procedure of \cite{F02}, under the above modifications to derive the solution of this IBVP.
+with the conditions $u(x,0)=u_0(x), \ \ x>0;\quad u(0,t)= g_0(t), \ \ t>0. $ One can imitate the procedure of \cite{F02}, under the above modifications to derive the solution of this IBVP.
 For matters of economy, using the uniform convergence of the associated integrals, we are allowed to take the limit $L\to\infty$, along with $h_0(t)=0$, in \eqref{schr-sol-1} to obtain the solution: